Chok-Ketzamtzib/crowley-medical-no-show-project/README.md

 # Usage

+Using your IDE of choice, such as Jupyter Lab, you can open up the main.ipynb notebook to view working code.

+If you use Interactive Window in Visual Studio Code, the main.py under "modules" would be best for you to use.
 [(Back to top)](#table-of-contents)

 <!-- This is optional and it is used to give the user info on how to use the project after installation.
 This could be added in the Installation section also. -->

 # Development

+Development tools used is VS code and a Windows Operating System, with anaconda as the python base library.
 [(Back to top)](#table-of-contents)

 <!-- This is the place where you give instructions to developers on how to modify the code.